Sleeps 3 | 160sq/ft | Guests age 6+ suggested

 While we do our best to protect our cabins from pesky critters by having them seasonally sprayed, critters can sometimes find their way into the cabin.
 That’s why it’s important to keep your food sealed and stored.
 If you’re squeamish around bugs or critters, you may want to consider another kind of getaway.

 This location may pose several safety hazards for young children, including steep cliff faces without barriers, rocky pathways, and deep water.
-Unfortunately, this is not a safe site for young children.
+Unfortunately, this can be a dangerous site for young children.
+Parents must take full responsibility for their little ones at all times when outdoors at this site.

 Is this cabin pup friendly?